czrpb/chatter/ux-ui.md

       - The chat history displays the conversation between the user and the AI.
       - User messages are labeled with "Me", and AI responses are labeled with the selected model name.
+      - The AI's response is displayed at the top of the chat history, along with the user's message.
       - The chat history is scrollable to accommodate longer conversations.

    4.4 Copy Functionality